Lafayette Escadrille (film)

-Lafayette Escadrille (originally titled C'est la Guerre) is a 1958 American war film produced by Warner Bros.
-It stars Tab Hunter and Etchika Choureau and features David Janssen and Will Hutchins, as well as Clint Eastwood, in an early supporting role.
+Lafayette Escadrille (originally titled C'est la Guerre) is a 1958 American war film released by Warner Bros.
+Pictures, starring Tab Hunter, Etchika Choureau and features David Janssen and Will Hutchins; Clint Eastwood appears in an early supporting role.
 It was the final film in the career of director William A. Wellman and is based on his original story.

 Plot

 Thad Walker, a spoiled, rich kid from Boston who had gotten in serious trouble with the law, fled to France to join the French Foreign Legion in World War I. In Paris, with companions, "Duke" Sinclair, Dave Putnam, Tom Hitchcock and Bill Wellman, the boys stop at a bar and learn of the recent formation of the Lafayette Escadrille made up of American volunteer pilots who fly for France.
 The group of expatriates join up and learn to fly on training aircraft before becoming combat pilots.

 While off duty, Walker meets and falls in love with Renée Beaulieu, a common streetwalker with some sensitivity; she quits the oldest profession and takes a job, reforming for her American lover's sake.
 Walker's father beat him, and he resents any kind of authority.
 When a strutting, arrogant French officer, irritated by the young man's inability to understand commands in French, strikes him, he knocks the officer to the ground, a very serious offense.
 Before he can be jailed, his pals smuggle Walker out of camp.
 He then spends a great deal of time hiding in Paris in his sweetheart's apartment.
 His friends continue with their training while Walker works for the Madam, hoping to make enough money to run away to South America with his girlfriend.

 Later, the now veteran pilots he had befriended come to the bar and Walker realizes he still wants to redeem himself.
 Convincing an American general that he is sincere, when the United States enters the war, he joins the American Air Service.
 (Note: Wellman based the contact with an American general on his own encounter with General John J. "Black Jack" Pershing.)
 Walker is finally able to fly a mission with the Lafayette Escadrille, where he proves to be a superb fighter pilot.
 Returning to Paris, Walker asks his friends to join him as he weds Renée.